Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events: Methodology

 \section{Methodology}

 In this study, we do not simulate a physically realistic precessing super-Eddington accretion disk in TDEs.
-Instead, we adopt the spectral dependence on viewing angle and disk geometry for an aligned super-Eddington disk, based on simulations by \cite{Dai_A_2018} and \cite{Thomsen_Dynamical_2022}.
+Instead, we adopt the spectral dependence on viewing angle and disk geometry for an aligned super-Eddington disk, based on simulations by \cite{dai_unified_2018} and \cite{Thomsen_Dynamical_2022}.
 We then impose an artificial precession by varying the viewing angle over time.
 However, the spectral-viewing angle relationship for a genuinely precessing, tilted disk would differ significantly.
 Future work should include full simulations of precessing super-Eddington TDE disks to accurately characterize their spectral properties.
+In this paper, we deliberately exclude the magnetically arrested disk (MAD) scenario, where the potent magneto-spin alignment mechanism has the potential to rapidly align the inner disk \citep{liska_formation_2018,chatterjee_misaligned_2025}.
+Our focus is solely on the disk radiative spectrum, excluding any jet components.
+Nevertheless, we will offer an extended discussion regarding the possible jet emission in Section \ref{subsec:jet}.
 We describe our method in the following sections.